Data Exports: Account Opening

 account_statusString: current status of the account.
 Possible values:

-• CREATED: the account has been opened;
+• CREATED: the account has been opened

 PENDING